 First step?
 Figure out which ones matter.
 Sort the A records by function, along with their page content and critical value.
 Does this record direct traffic to an active server?
 Is it part of a backup plan?
 Is the entry essential for the system?
 Tools like metadata tagging and simple spreadsheets can help.
 Still, organization and clarity are key.

 After identification, you need dependable storage options.
 People typically select between cloud-based storage options and traditional database solutions.
-The chosen method should allow you to make easy adjustments and give you quick access to data when you need it.
+The method that you have chosen must enable you to easily make adjustments and allow you to access data easily when you require it.

 The proper personnel should instantly be able to access A records, but non-authorized individuals do not need access.
 Role-based access restrictions work well.
 They allow users based on their job needs, ensuring the right level of security access.